When we hear the word “Thanksgiving,” what comes to mind?

 In Luke Chapter 17, Jesus encountered ten men with leprosy, an infectious disease that causes severe, deforming skin sores and nerve damage to the body.
 According to Old Testament Law, because leprosy was contagious, those infected with it were to be sent outside of the community away from their loved ones.
 Therefore, leprosy affected sufferers and their loved ones both physically and emotionally.

 We read this in Luke 17:12:

 And as He entered a village, He was met by ten lepers, who stood at a distance and lifted up their voices, saying, “Jesus, Master, have mercy on us.”
 When He saw them He said to them, “Go and show yourselves to the priests.”
 And as they went they were cleansed.
 Then one of them, when he saw that he was healed, turned back, praising God with a loud voice; and he fell on his face at Jesus’ feet, giving Him thanks.
 Now he was a Samaritan.
 Then Jesus answered, “Were not ten cleansed?
 Where are the nine?
 Was no one found to return and give praise to God except this foreigner?”

 Ten men had a need and asked Jesus to be cured.
-All were healed, but only one returned to thank the Lord?
-These men had deformities healed.
+All were healed, but only one returned to thank the Lord.
+These men had their incurable deformities healed.
 They had their status in the community reinstated.
 They were cleansed by Jesus Christ.
 And yet only one went back to thank the one who healed them and restored them to fellowship with loved ones.

 Jesus was no longer important to them.
 They got what they wanted.
 They had no desire to worship Him, no interest in remembering Him, and no longer a need for Him.
 How sad…